The Back-to-Work Guide for New Moms

 Step 2: Hire a caregiver

 Nanny?
 Group sitter?
 Day care?
-What works best for you family (and your budget)?
-Visit day care centers, interview sitters, check references, and ask tons of questions.
-This isn't the time to be shy!
-Watch caregivers interact with your child and get a real feel for the ones you (and baby!) are comfortable with.
-Even if you've been on a prestigious waiting list since baby was an embryo, you should still introduce your child and make a final decision.
+Think about what works best for your family (and your budget), then visit day care centers, interview sitters, check references, and ask tons of questions.
+If you’re feeling overwhelmed by the process try starting on a site like Care.com where you can a post a job with all your requirements or search for child care providers in your area, read in-depth profiles and reviews and even request preliminary background checks.
+Once you narrow down candidates this isn’t the time to be shy!
+Watch caregivers interact with your child and get a real feel for the ones you (and baby) are comfortable with.
 And then?
-"Trust yourself!"
+“Trust yourself!”
 Gold insists.
 If the caregiver comes recommended, has the best credentials, and feels right, go ahead and make a commitment.

 Step 3: Test-drive

 A little rusty when it comes to certain life skills (applying makeup, walking in heels)?
 There are new skills to master too (getting showered and ready with baby in tow).
 Preserve your sanity by giving your new schedule a few whirls.
 Working out the kinks now can save precious minutes when you really need them later.
 Your sitter needs a good warm-up as well.
 “Let them start as early as you’re financially prepared to let them,” says Gold.
 A trial run allows time for bonding, smoothing over questions, and practicing spending a few hours apart.
 (This also gives you time to get a haircut, buy work clothes, and prepare to reenter the world of grown-ups).